elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-you-debug-and-test-code-in-scitoolkit.md

 url: /learn/education-studies/questions/how-can-you-debug-and-test-code-in-scitoolkit
 score: -1.0
 related_article1:
-    id: 165158
+    id: 165152
-    title: What are some alternative explanations for causal claims in nature and health?
+    title: >-
+        What are the key features and capabilities of SciToolkit?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-alternative-explanations-for-causal-claims-in-nature-and-health
+    url: /learn/education-studies/questions/what-are-the-key-features-and-capabilities-of-scitoolkit
 related_article2:
-    id: 165163
+    id: 165152
+    title: >-
-    title: What are the different types of survey questions that can be designed for data collection?
+        What are the key features and capabilities of SciToolkit?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-different-types-of-survey-questions-that-can-be-designed-for-data-collection
+    url: /learn/education-studies/questions/what-are-the-key-features-and-capabilities-of-scitoolkit
 related_article3:
-    id: 165156
+    id: 165154
-    title: What is the difference between correlation and causation?
+    title: >-
+        What are the steps involved in resizing and inverting images using SciToolkit?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-difference-between-correlation-and-causation
+    url: /learn/education-studies/questions/what-are-the-steps-involved-in-resizing-and-inverting-images-using-scitoolkit
 related_article4:
-    id: 165156
+    id: 165153
-    title: What is the difference between correlation and causation?
+    title: >-
+        How can SciToolkit be used for experimentation?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-difference-between-correlation-and-causation
+    url: /learn/education-studies/questions/how-can-scitoolkit-be-used-for-experimentation
 related_article5:
-    id: 165161
+    id: 165153
-    title: What are the basic coding functions available in SciToolkit for creating experiments?
+    title: >-
+        How can SciToolkit be used for experimentation?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-basic-coding-functions-available-in-scitoolkit-for-creating-experiments
+    url: /learn/education-studies/questions/how-can-scitoolkit-be-used-for-experimentation
 ---

 &nbsp;